27 CIs for comparing two independent means

 For patients with T2DM, what is the mean difference between the average reductions in TG, comparing those drinking chamomile tea and those who drink hot water?

 The reduction in total glucose for the chamomile-tea drinking group, and the control group.
-The horizontal grey line represented no mean change in the groups
+The horizontal grey line represented no mean reduction in TG in each group.

-FIGURE 28.7: The reduction in total glucose for the chamomile-tea drinking group, and the control group.
-The horizontal grey line represented no mean change in the groups
+FIGURE 27.6: The reduction in total glucose for the chamomile-tea drinking group, and the control group.
+The horizontal grey line represented no mean reduction in TG in each group.

 We write:

 This interval has a \(95\)% chance of straddling the difference between the mean reductions in TG.
-The sample sizes are larger than \(25\), so the results are statistically valid.
+The sample sizes are larger than \(25\) (\(n = 32\) for both groups), so the results are statistically valid.

 1. What is an appropriate graph for displaying quantitative data for two separate groups?